 throw new Exception("Custom error");

 catch (Exception ex)

-Apart from each try/catch blocks we will put some code in Global.asax file also, as given below.
+catch block, we will put some code in Global.asax file also, as given below:

 void Application_Error(object sender, EventArgs e)

-The reason behin putting code in Global.asax file is very important and necessory as there might be many exceptions which occurs at application level and canot be tracable in any try/catch blocks in any function or events.
-So anyerror except try/catch blocks will come in this event (Application_Error) and will get inserted intoXML file.
+The reason behind putting code in Global.asax file is very important and necessary as there might be many exceptions which occur at the application level and cannot be traceable in any

-That’s it, we have done with the error handling, and all errors will be tractable from the XML file which is being generated via the error handler.
+That’s it, we are done with the error handling, and all errors will be tractable from the XML file which is being generated via the error handler.